Congressional trades

 Disclosures are public records filed with the House and Senate.
 Yield Theory reads notable congressional flows as one input into its monthly macro research.

 Yield Theory is not affiliated with, endorsed by, or connected to any elected official.
-Information is compiled from public STOCK Act disclosures and other public sources; committee assignments and holdings change each Congress.
+Information is compiled from public STOCK Act disclosures and other public sources.
+The table is a current-year House snapshot and is not a complete lifetime portfolio; filings can be amended and are reported in ranges.
+Committee assignments and holdings change each Congress.
 This page is educational and is not investment advice.